sanghun04/sanghun04/README.md

 ### Hi there 👋

 - 😄 I'm very interested in AI
-- ⚡ I’m currently working on python
-- 💬 currently learning about advanced Python programming and artificial intelligence mathematics
+- ⚡ currently learning about advanced Python programming and artificial intelligence mathematics

 ## Skills